 Phase 2: Iterate

 I believe in transparency when designing, but with this project it was especially important to achieve buy-in across a huge number of stakeholders.
 A thumbs down from any department could potentially sink the whole project.
 So how do you please a huge range of people?
 You turn them from deciders into contributors.

 I set up meetings three times a week, inviting representatives from each department, making sure that an executive was present at each meeting to act as the ultimate decider.
 Each meeting was a live requirements-gathering and wireframing session.
 I would lead the discussion, record notes, sketch out ideas, then go back and refine the ideas to present at the next meeting.
 Gradually, through constant iteration, wireframes for the new design emerged.
 It was a process that worked very well–with one notable exception.

 Try as we might, we were unable to arrive at a design or consensus on the Trip Details page.
-This was not surprising–it’s by far the most complicated and unique page in the application, needing to provide a huge amount of information, clarify a strange review process, provide trip itinerary information, motivate people to change their behavior, and provide itinerary information.
+This was not surprising–it’s by far the most complicated and unique page in the application, needing to provide a huge amount of information, clarify a strange review process, provide trip budgeting details, motivate people to change their behavior, and provide itinerary information.
 There was no way to create something that complicated through live-wireframing.
 It was time to Sprint.

 Phase 2a: Sprint!